syncfusion-content/blazor-docs/blazor/diagram/overview.md

 ## Zoom and Pan

-In `SfDiagramOverviewComponent`, the view port of the diagram is highlighted with a red color rectangle.
+In [SfDiagramOverviewComponent](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Overview.SfDiagramOverviewComponent.html), the view port of the diagram is highlighted with a red color rectangle.
 Diagram can be zoomed/panned by interacting with that.
-You can interact with `SfDiagramOverviewComponent` as follows:
+You can interact with [SfDiagramOverviewComponent](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Overview.SfDiagramOverviewComponent.html) as follows:

 * Resize the rectangle: Zooms in/out the diagram.
 * Drag the rectangle: Pans the diagram.